Dear reseller, we inform you that from March 1st, the cash on delivery shipping method will no longer be available.

-This new collection of texts on education-many of which were previously published in a volume entitled Soka Education-is the result of a selection of works written by Daisaku Ikeda, Buddhist philosopher and founder of the Soka school system, over the course of nearly five decades.
-The texts, which range from educational proposals and university lectures to personal essays, not only delve into the meaning of soka education (education for the creation of value), but offer a hope-filled view of the power of education to bring happiness to people and bring about world peace.
+This new collection of texts on education – many of which have already been published in a volume entitled Soka Education – is the result of a selection of works written by Daisaku Ikeda, Buddhist philosopher and founder of the Soka school system, over the course of approximately five decades.
+The texts, which range from educational proposals and university lectures to personal essays, not only delve into the meaning of Soka education (education for value creation), but offer a hopeful vision of the power of education to bring happiness to people and achieve world peace.

 €16,00